Redinho

-Tom Calvert, better known by his stage name Redinho, is an English multi-instrumentalist, vocalist, and producer from London.
+Tom Calvert, better known by his stage name Redinho, is an English musician, DJ, and producer from London.
 Calvert produced Swet Shop Boys' debut album Cashmere and Sufi LA, and performed with them on The Late Show with Stephen Colbert in New York, and directed their live performance on BBC Radio 1.
 Calvert was also the member of Hudson Mohawke's live band on the Lantern album campaign, and produced Riz Ahmed's 2020 album The Long Goodbye.

 Career

 In 2010 Calvert began working with UK dance record label Numbers under the alias Redinho, releasing his beat tape Bare Blips.
-Under Redinho, Calvert became well known for his talkbox and synthesizer live shows, and his 2011 Numbers release "Stay Together".
-Calvert toured as Redinho, playing at major venues and festivals worldwide including SXSW, Primavera, and Sónar.
+Under Redinho, Calvert played talkbox and synthesizer live shows, and had a 2011 Numbers release "Stay Together".
+Calvert toured as Redinho, playing at SXSW, Primavera, and Sónar.
 He also collaborated with Rustie and rapper 100s.
 He released the single "Searching" on Numbers in 2013.
-Notable fans within the industry at the time included Hudson Mohawke.
+A fan at the time was Hudson Mohawke.